kafecho/dataconf24/slides.md

 # Tales from production

-* Applied this thiking to our domain
+* Applied this thinking to our domain
 * Easier to adopt for green field projects
 * Many areas are ripe for automation
 * **Ways of working** just as crucial